 Pumpkin Pie Flans

-The best of two worlds: rich pumpkin custard inspired by the classic pie, with the sweet caramel topping of traditional flan.
+The best of two worlds: rich pumpkin custard inspired by the classic pumpkin pie, with the sweet caramel topping of traditional flan.
 It’s the autumn flavor you love without the work making pie crust.
 For an elegant presentation, serve with sweetened whipped cream and a few broken-up graham crackers.
+Try this as an alternative to pie this Thanksgiving.
 And check out all the best of pumpkins on Chowhound.

 - 1 2/3 cups sugar